psu-epl/psu-epl.github.com/Reflow-Oven-SOP.md

     - ![open profile](images/Torch_MeterSetting_AutoCount.png)
   4. Hit "Save" in the Parameter Settings "Control" section towards the bottom (not the one on the right)
     - ![open profile](images/Torch_MeterSetting_Save.png)
+  5. Hit "Write" in the right side of the screen.
+You should see the black meter settings (on the left) go to red as they load into the machine.
-  5. Close the connection to the oven using the "Close COM" button on the right side
+  6. Close the connection to the oven using the "Close COM" button on the right side
     - ![open profile](images/Torch_MeterSetting_CloseCom.png)
   6. Close the window using the "OK Return" button on the right side
     - ![open profile](images/Torch_MeterSetting_OkReturn.png)